 The waterproof materials used are another thing that differentiates different gloves, with the best, such as Gore-Tex and other proprietary fabrics offering not just high degrees of water resistance, but also breathability that prevents your hands from becoming too sweaty.
 By allowing moisture to escape from the glove your wearing, your hand will stay warm and dry – perfect for a day on the slopes.

 Finally, we have to talk about fit.
+Perhaps this should have been #1, because it is so important.
 Having the right sized gloves makes all the difference.
 In fact over or under sized gloves can actually be dangerous, impairing your grip or worse, distracting you with discomfort at a crucial moment.
 For safety, it is essential to have gloves in just the right fit for you.
 With all that in mind, below is a sample of the very best gloves on the market today.

 The Hestra Heli Glove.
 One of the most famous brands in skiing – the choice of professionals the world over – Hestra gloves cost more than most.
 But their performance, build quality and durability justify the cost.
 Available in both men’s and women’s versions, they use a hybrid goat leather and synthetic material on the outside for flexibility and good levels of grip combined with class leading water resistance.
 They use qualofill insulation and have removable inserts for easy of cleaning and maintenance.